JPT-Gross/btsa-deprecated-/bsta-handbook-2021-22 1.0.md

 6. Steel wire may be used only for propeller shaft, motor hook, and landing gear.
 7. The two wheels must be a minimum of 15mm in diameter of plastic or wood and they must roll.
 8. Acceptable flight support equipment includes the following:
-9. Mechanical rubber motor winders (Electricity may not be available at every site.)
+    1. Mechanical rubber motor winders (Electricity may not be available at every site).
-10. A winding stooge may be used to anchor the model while its motor is being wound.
+    2. A winding stooge may be used to anchor the model while its motor is being wound.
-11. The landing gear must support the airplane without sagging in its rested position.
+    3. The landing gear must support the airplane without sagging in its rested position.
 ## Evaluation
 - Evaluation is based on the duration of flight.
 A bonus of ten (10) seconds is added to the flight time per flight if the airplane successfully lands on its wheels and comes to a rest on its wheels.
 - The times posted during the time trials are used to determine the three (3) top times.